-Anglo-Saxon tribes of Britain.
+The ancestors of the name Birdwistle date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in Birtwisle, near Padiham, in the county of Lancashire.
 The town was named for the Old English words bird or brid, meaning young bird or nestling, and twissel, which referred to a fork in a stream.
-CITATION[CLOSE]

 Early Origins of the Birdwistle family